 The Convention on the Rights of the Child (CRC)

-The Convention on the Rights of the Child, which has been ratified by 193 countries, is the most widely accepted human rights treaty in history.
+The Convention on the Rights of the Child is the most widely and rapidly ratified human rights treaty in history.
+Only three UN member states, Somalia, South Sudan and the United States, have yet to ratify.

 • survival – to basic healthcare, peace and security;